About Us Sample Profile User Reviews Compare Versions Database Pricing Weekly Webinar IndustrySelect Blog Contact Us Free Demo

 Trends and Outlooks in the U.S. Furniture & Fixtures Industry

 As with many manufacturers, the furniture and fixture industry has its pain points.
-The industry's reasonably recent history in North Carolina presents an unfortunate example.
+The industry's history in North Carolina presents an unfortunate example.
 Many regard North Carolina as the world's furniture capital.

-In the ten years between 1999 and 2000, the industry there went downhill fast, losing more than half its jobs.
-The culprit?
-Competition from China.
+In the ten years between 1999 and 2009, the industry went downhill fast, losing more than half its jobs.
 Tariff barriers that fell in 1999 opened the floodgates to bargain-priced furniture.
 The story holds a strange irony.
 China undercut North Carolina like the state's furniture makers had undercut competitors in New England and Michigan.

 In addressing these industry demands, you must connect with the right set of eyes and ears.
 That's where IndustrySelect can help.